ItsChika26/WebAppProject-Early-Pass-Platform/README.md

 - Filter classes by year and search by name/course
 - Submit work to assigned classes with file uploads
 - View submission status (Pending/Approved/Rejected)
+- **View Class Roster**: See all classmates enrolled in each class

 ### 📊 Class & Submission Management
 - **Class Lists**: Role-aware display
   - Staff: See all classes
   - Teachers: See classes they teach
   - Students: See classes they're enrolled in
+- **Class Roster**: View enrolled students for each class
+  - Teachers see submission status for each student (Approved/Pending/Rejected/Not Submitted)
+  - Teachers get statistics dashboard (total students, approved, pending, rejected, not submitted)
+  - Students can view their classmates
 - **Filters**: Year, course, status with HTMX-powered live filtering
 - **File Submissions**: Upload and manage assignment files
 - **Deadline Enforcement**: Submissions rejected after class deadlines